Aderlan

-Aderlan de Lima Silva (born 18 August 1990), simply known as Aderlan, is a Brazilian professional footballer who plays as a right back for Bragantino.
+Aderlan de Lima Silva (born 18 August 1990), simply known as Aderlan, is a Brazilian professional footballer who plays as a right back for Sport Recife.

 Career

+Early career

 Born in Campina Grande, Paraíba, Aderlan finished his formation with hometown club Campinense.
 He made his first team debut on 8 May 2009, coming on as a second-half substitute in a 2–1 Série B home loss against Duque de Caxias.